 - When K > 2 and sequentialMapping in ConfiguredGrantConfig is enabled, first SRS resource set is applied to the first and second (nominal) repetitions, and the second SRS resource set is applied to the third and fourth (nominal) repetitions, and the same SRS resource set mapping pattern continues to the remaining (nominal) repetitions.

-For PUSCH transmissions with a Type 1 configured grant, when two SRS resource sets are configured in srs-ResourceSetToAddModList or srs-ResourceSetToAddModListDCI-0-2, if configuredGrantConfig contains only one pathlossReferenceIndex, p0-PUSCH-Alpha, powerControlLoopToUse, srs-ResourceIndicator and precodingAndNumberOfLayers (applicable when higher layer parameter usage in SRS-ResourceSet set to 'codebook'), PUSCH repetitions are associated only with the first SRS resource set.
+For PUSCH transmissions with a Type 1 configured grant, when neither multipanelSchemeSDM nor multipanelSchemeSFN is configured and two SRS resource sets are configured in srs-ResourceSetToAddModList or srs-ResourceSetToAddModListDCI-0-2, if configuredGrantConfig contains only one pathlossReferenceIndex, p0-PUSCH-Alpha, powerControlLoopToUse, srs-ResourceIndicator and precodingAndNumberOfLayers (applicable when higher layer parameter usage in SRS-ResourceSet set to 'codebook'), PUSCH repetitions are associated only with the first SRS resource set.

-If the UE is provided two SRS resource sets in srs-ResourceSetToAddModList or srs-ResourceSetToAddModListDCI-0-2 with usage set to 'codebook' or 'nonCodebook', and the UE is not provided p0-PUSCH-Alpha2 and powerControlLoopToUse2, for a retransmission of a configured grant Type 1 PUSCH, or for activation or retransmission of a configured grant Type 2 PUSCH, scheduled by a DCI format that includes an SRS resource set indicator field, the UE expects the value of the SRS resource set indicator field to be set to '00', and PUSCH repetitions are associated only with the first SRS resource set.
+If neither multipanelSchemeSDM nor multipanelSchemeSFN is configured and the UE is provided two SRS resource sets in srs-ResourceSetToAddModList or srs-ResourceSetToAddModListDCI-0-2 with usage set to 'codebook' or 'nonCodebook', and the UE is not provided p0-PUSCH-Alpha2 and powerControlLoopToUse2, for a retransmission of a configured grant Type 1 PUSCH, or for activation or retransmission of a configured grant Type 2 PUSCH, scheduled by a DCI format that includes an SRS resource set indicator field, the UE expects the value of the SRS resource set indicator field to be set to '00', and PUSCH repetitions are associated only with the first SRS resource set.

 The UE shall not transmit anything on the resources configured by configuredGrantConfig if the higher layers did not deliver a transport block to transmit on the resources allocated for uplink transmission without grant.